hipe/tmx/lib/skylab/basic/doc/issues/027-the-normalization-narrative.md

 matter how perfect it seems now, must one day change.

-covering each of these control points effectively documents the entirety of the Face API API field-level normalization API. we present them here in a fuzzily-narrative chronological order corresponding roughly to the sequence in which they become significant:
+covering each of these control points effectively documents the entirety of the F-ace API API field-level normalization API. we present them here in a fuzzily-narrative chronological order corresponding roughly to the sequence in which they become significant: